7 Cute Cat Granny Square Pattern Tips for Beginners

 Mini Glossary

-If you are a cat lover who also happens to love crochet, the cat granny square pattern is basically your spirit project.
-These adorable squares feature a round cat face — complete with pointy ears, sweet eyes, and a tiny nose — framed by a classic granny square border.
-They are whimsical, charming, and endlessly customizable with different fur colors and expressions.
-Whether you are making a blanket for a fellow feline enthusiast or treating yourself to a cat-themed accessory, these squares are guaranteed to bring a smile.
+If you love cats and crochet, this is basically your spirit project.
+A round cat face, pointy ears, sweet eyes, a tiny nose, framed by a granny border, and endlessly customizable with different fur colors and expressions.
+Whether it’s for a fellow cat person or for yourself, these bring a smile.

 Understanding the Cat Granny Square Construction

-What makes a cat granny square pattern different from most granny square designs is that the center motif is worked in rows rather than rounds.
-While the border uses traditional in-the-round granny cluster stitches, the cat face itself is built row by row using single crochet with increases and decreases.
-This hybrid construction is key to getting the cat face shape right.
+What sets it apart from most granny squares is that the center is worked in rows, not rounds.
+The border uses traditional in-the-round clusters, but the face itself is built row by row in single crochet with increases and decreases.
+That hybrid build is the key to getting the shape right.

 The construction typically follows this sequence: you begin with a chain and work in rows to create an oval or rounded cat face shape, working increases at the sides to widen the face and decreases to create the muzzle area.
 Once the face is complete, you crochet a border around the entire perimeter in rounds, transitioning into standard granny cluster stitches for the outer rounds.